 Top news developments in Kerala today

-Here are the important developments from Kerala to watch out for today:
+Here are the key news developments in Kerala to watch out for today:

-1) A trial court in Ernakulam will pronounce its verdict on the State's plea for permission to withdraw the illegal possession of ivory case registered against actor Mohanlal.
-An Income Tax raid on Mohanlal's house in Kochi in 2012 had led to the discovery of ivory tusks and artefacts.
-Two public interest litigants had challenged the government's move.
+1. Congress workers will lay siege to district collectorates demanding the Chief Minister's resignation in the wake of the allegations levelled against him by gold smuggling case accused Swapna Suresh.
+Kerala Pradesh Congress Committee president K. Sudhakaran will inaugurate the State wide protest.

-2) The High Court will hear a plea seeking a CBI probe into the Wayanad (Muttil) forest timber loot cases involving the illegal felling of valuable and protected rosewood trees.
+2) Swapna Suresh is likely to release a mobile phone voice recording that allegedly testifies to an attempt, allegedly by a government emissary, to retract her accusations against Mr. Vijayan.

 - Comments will be moderated by The Hindu editorial team.